-The council's policy on reserves and balances is enshrined in the MTFS, which councillors approve.
-The budget report we present to Cabinet includes a summary of the estimated balance on key reserves at the end of the capital programme period.
-Assumptions underpinning the estimates of reserves are reasonable.
+- 84. The council's policy on reserves and balances is enshrined in the MTFS, which councillors approve.
+The budget report we present to cabinet includes a summary of the estimated balance on key reserves at the end of the capital programme period.
+Assumptions underpinning the estimates of reserves are reasonable. - 85.
 The council communicates key messages from its financial planning process to staff and stakeholders.
 New staff undertake an induction process that includes an introduction to local government finance module.
 This makes staff aware of how the council's budgets are constructed and of the financial pressures the council faces.
 For line managers, a separate module goes into more detail on the financial planning process, and covers their responsibilities.
-In 2010 we held a series of presentations for staff to explain the budget process and the pressures the council faces as part of the budget setting process.
-We also sought the views of stakeholders during the budget process.
-We held a consultation workshop for council taxpayers to discuss budget issues and, for the business community, we held a business breakfast.
-We seek feedback on all of these mechanisms to what value staff and stakeholders place on these activities.
+During the budget setting we hold a series of presentations for staff to explain the budget process and the pressures the council faces as part of the budget setting process.
+We also seek the views of stakeholders during the budget process.